appt-org/accessibility-code-examples/Techniques/set-accessibility-focus.md

-# Move accessibility focus
+# Set accessibility focus

-When you present a new element on the screen, you might want to move accessibility focus to this element.
+When you present a new element on the screen, you might want to move theaccessibility focus to this element.
 For example, when you present a modal, the assistive technology should move it's focus to it.
 Or when moving to a new screen, you might want assistive technologies to focus a specific element.

 ## Android